 The MMR Prepares You for Retail, Reinvented

-Located in the Soutar Career Centre, Career Services is dedicated to helping students develop their career management skills and explore career paths that enable them to ultimately achieve their career goals.
+Located in the Soutar Career Centre, Career Management is dedicated to helping students develop their career management skills and explore career paths that enable them to ultimately achieve their career goals.
 Innovative programs, workshops and speaker series coupled with an integrated learning approach prepare our students and give them the skills to make an impact in their careers throughout their lifetime.